 Bristol-based Galician photographer Lua Ribeira studied media and graphic design before shifting her focus onto photography in 2012, taking the Documentary Photography course at the University of South Wales.
 The notion of social norms, and the fragile constructs of what society sees as permissible or ‘other’ are central to her work, as is an immersive approach.
 Whether looking at her long-running project on a religious congregation caring for those with social needs in north-western Spain, or her book project on the UK’s dancehall scene, her closeness with those she photographs is always apparent.
 Here, the 2018 Magnum nominee discusses nonconformity and the importance of facing one’s own prejudices.

-Your project on the UK dancehall scene, Noises in the Blood, is your best-known body of work to date.
+Your project on the UK dancehall scene, Noises, is your best-known body of work to date.
 Can you explain how it came about, and the allure that the dancehall scene has for you specifically?

 Dancehall is a doorway into something else for me, and it fits into a general area of interest in my work which has to do with the exploration of communities, or places, I am structurally separated from.

 Dancehall music is very popular in the UK.
 When I started to listen to it and to read the lyrics, I recognized a sense of nonconformity, a strength in the discourse, that was coming from a struggle.
 I also recognized something transgressive in its approach to sexuality.
-Transgressive for me, for someone from my background.
+Transgressive for me, for someone from my background as Galician.

 I come from a culture that has been repressed until very recently.
 The consequences of this oppression during the Spanish dictatorship are very palpable in our identity, in our culture.
 When I came to the UK, I found I identified with, or admired, Jamaican culture, which has suffered and still does from oppression, but has kept its strength.